awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + Whether to require users to use HTTPS to access those files\.
 + The minimum amount of time that those files stay in the CloudFront cache regardless of the value of any `Cache-Control` headers that your origin adds to the files\.

 When you create a new distribution, you specify settings for the default cache behavior, which automatically forwards all requests to the origin that you specify when you create the distribution\.
 After you create a distribution, you can create additional cache behaviors that define how CloudFront responds when it receives a request for objects that match a path pattern, for example, `*.jpg`\.
 If you create additional cache behaviors, the default cache behavior is always the last to be processed\.
 Other cache behaviors are processed in the order in which they're listed in the CloudFront console or, if you're using the CloudFront API, the order in which they're listed in the `DistributionConfig` element for the distribution\.
-For more information, see [Path Pattern](#DownloadDistValuesPathPattern)\.
+For more information, see [Path pattern](#DownloadDistValuesPathPattern)\.

 When you create a cache behavior, you specify the one origin from which you want CloudFront to get objects\.
 As a result, if you want CloudFront to distribute objects from all of your origins, you must have at least as many cache behaviors \(including the default cache behavior\) as you have origins\.
 For example, if you have two origins and only the default cache behavior, the default cache behavior causes CloudFront to get objects from one of the origins, but the other origin is never used\.

 For the current maximum number of cache behaviors that you can add to a distribution, or to request a higher quota \(formerly known as limit\), see [General quotas on distributions](cloudfront-limits.md#limits-web-distributions)\.

-### Path Pattern<a name="DownloadDistValuesPathPattern"></a>
+### Path pattern<a name="DownloadDistValuesPathPattern"></a>

 A path pattern \(for example, `images/*.jpg`\) specifies which requests you want this cache behavior to apply to\.
 When CloudFront receives an end\-user request, the requested path is compared with path patterns in the order in which cache behaviors are listed in the distribution\.
 The first match determines which cache behavior is applied to that request\.
 For example, suppose you have three cache behaviors with the following three path patterns, in this order:
 + `images/*.jpg`